JimmyKuruvilla/mintReporter/readme.md

 4. remove script nonsense entirely. including directories for data.
 2. persist records to db, and update service to use db models

+// clean up the server side code: 1. check if all endpoints are needed, and what needs to be removed from the script option
+// use effect Ts at that point.
+// then start adding in db stuff after another full test.
+// seems like input should also auto recalc